 Photos displayed on the Vermont.gov website are copyrighted by the photographer.
 Permission to use the photographs is granted for the following limited uses:

 Photos may be printed from a web browser for personal, non-commercial uses.

 Photos may not be sold or used in any way for profit or commercial purposes, including use in commercial or professional websites or printed materials.
 Photos may not be used to suggest endorsement by the State of Vermont for a product or service.

-- A statement, made under penalty of perjury, that the information in the notification is accurate and that the complaining party is authorized to act on behalf of the owner of an exclusive right that is allegedly infringed.
+- A statement that the information in the notification is accurate and, under the penalty of perjury, that the complaining party is authorized to act on behalf of the copyright owner.

 Any notification that does not include all of the above information will not receive a response.